datahub-project/datahub/docs/api/graphql/getting-started.md

 | 403  | UNAUTHORIZED | The current actor is not authorized to perform the requested action.                           |
 | 404  | NOT_FOUND    | The resource is not found.                                                                     |
 | 500  | SERVER_ERROR | An internal error has occurred.
 Check your server logs or contact your DataHub administrator.  |

 > Visit our [Slack channel](https://slack.datahubproject.io) to ask questions, tell us what we can do better, & make requests for what you'd like to see in the future.
-Or just stop by to say 'Hi'.

-> Visit our [Slack channel](https://slack.datahubproject.io) to ask questions, tell us what we can do better, & make requests for what you'd like to see in the future.
 Or just